openlawteam/docs/docs/markup-language/README.md

 OpenLaw has created a variation of the Date type, called DateTime.
 The DateTime type allows a user to set not only a specified date, but also a specified time.
 To create a DateTime variable, add the words `: DateTime` after the variable name: `[[Variable: DateTime]]`.
 The DateTime type is useful when [triggering or calling an Ethereum smart contract](#smart-contracts).

-Similar to a Date variable, you can also define a default value for DateTime variable by including a date and time as a parameter (in the "YYYY-MM-DD hh:mm:ss" format) when defining the variable.
+Similar to a Date variable, you can also define a default value for DateTime variable by including a date and time as a parameter (in the `YYYY-MM-DD hh:mm:ss` format) when defining the variable.
 For example, `[[Effective Time: DateTime("2018-08-01 13:45:00")]]`.
 The value of the variable will result in a date and time of "August 1, 2018 13:45:00" if no other input is provided.

 #### Period